larryhou/flatcfg/README.md

 # Table
 `Table` is a basic data structure in `flatcfg`, and it's derived from `FlatBuffers`.
 A table present a row data, no matter how complicated it is.

-First we need know how define a `Table` in xls book.
+First we need know how define a `Table` in Excel book.
 Suppose we have a sheet named `INFORMATION_CONFIG` as following.

 ### INFORMATION_CONFIG